yxie20/yxie20.github.io/_pages/failure cv.md

 <img style="float: right; padding-left:40px;" width="320" src="https://yxie20.github.io/assets/img/fiasco.jpg">
 ## Oops!
 We all fail from time to time.
 I think you learn more about someone from how they failed rather than how they succeeded.
-Plus, you may find some of them entertaining, so here are my major fiascos:
+Plus, you may find some of my bloopers entertaining.
+So, here are my major fiascos:

 #### Avon Smart Helmet